Auties00/Cobalt/README.md

 - Contact array

     ```java
-    var contactsMessage = ContactsArrayMessage.newContactsArrayBuilder()  // Create a new contacts array message
+    var contactsMessage = ContactsArrayMessage.newContactsArrayMessageBuilder()  // Create a new contacts array message
             .name("A nice friend") // Set the display name of the first contact that this message contains
             .contacts(List.of(jack,lucy,jeff)) // Set a list of contact messages that this message wraps
             .build(); // Create the message